Ruben474/FourierKdv/README.md

-\Title{Physics-Informed Neural Networks and Fourier Methods for the Generalized Korteweg--de Vries Equation}
+# Physics-Informed Neural Networks and Fourier Methods for the Generalized Korteweg--de Vries Equation

-\Author{Rub\'en Dar\'io Ortiz Ortiz $^{1,\dagger}$*\orcidA{}, Ana Magnolia Marín Ramírez $^{1,\dagger}$\orcidB{} and Miguel Ángel Ortiz Marín $^{2,\dagger}$}
+**Autores**: Rubén Darío Ortiz Ortiz, Ana Magnolia Marín Ramírez, Miguel Angel Ortiz Marín

-\abstract{  The generalized Korteweg--de Vries (gKdV) equation models nonlinear wave phenomena in dispersive media.
-Traditional numerical methods---including Fourier spectral methods and Crank--Nicolson schemes---are well established.
-More recently, Physics-Informed Neural Networks (PINNs) have emerged as a mesh-free alternative for solving partial differential equations. \\
- This article compares the performance of a Fourier-based (Crank--Nicolson) solver with a PINN method for the gKdV equation.
-Various numerical experiments are performed to assess accuracy, computational efficiency, and stability under different initial conditions. \\
- PINNs can achieve \( L^2 \) errors on the order of $10^{-3}$ in favorable scenarios, though performance depends strongly on architecture and sampling strategy, the Fourier solver achieves higher precision (e.g., $10^{-5}$--$10^{-6}$) in a fraction of the computational time. \\
- PINNs remain an attractive method for complex or data-driven PDE problems, but standard spectral methods are superior in terms of speed and accuracy for classical structured domains.
-Preliminary experiments suggest that hybrid models may combine the best of both worlds.
-}
+## Abstract

+We conduct a comprehensive comparative study of numerical solvers for the generalized Korteweg--de Vries (gKdV) equation, focusing on classical Fourier-based Crank--Nicolson methods and Physics-Informed Neural Networks (PINNs).
+Our work benchmarks these approaches across nonlinear regimes—including the cubic case \( \nu = 3 \)—and diverse initial conditions such as solitons, smooth pulses, discontinuities, and noisy profiles.
+In addition to pure PINN and spectral models, we propose a novel hybrid PINN–spectral method incorporating a regularization term based on Fourier reference solutions, leading to improved accuracy and stability.
+Numerical experiments show that while spectral methods achieve superior efficiency on structured domains, PINNs provide flexible, mesh-free alternatives for data-driven and irregular setups.
+The hybrid model achieves lower relative \( L^2 \) error and better captures soliton interactions.
+Our results demonstrate the complementary strengths of spectral and machine learning methods for nonlinear dispersive PDEs.